jorshali/developers-guide-to-ai/part2/articles/accessing_acme_outside_the_company_network.md

 ---

-## 3. Accessing Workday on a Mobile Device
+## 3. Accessing Acme on a Mobile Device

-1. **Workday Mobile App**
+1. **Acme Mobile App**
-   - Download the **Workday** app from the [App Store (iOS)](https://www.apple.com/app-store/) or [Google Play (Android)](https://play.google.com/store).
+   - Download the **Acme** app from the [App Store (iOS)](https://www.apple.com/app-store/) or [Google Play (Android)](https://play.google.com/store).
    - Open the app and when prompted, enter your **Organization ID** (if required) or scan a QR code provided by your company.

 2. **Use Your Credentials**
-   - Enter your Workday username/email and password.
+   - Enter your Acme username/email and password.
    - If MFA is enabled, complete the additional verification.

 3. **Tap “Sign In”**
-   - You’ll be taken to your Workday home screen, where you can access your tasks, pay slips, time tracking, and more.
+   - You’ll be taken to your Acme home screen, where you can access your tasks, pay slips, time tracking, and more.

 ---